ranjith-jagadeesh/plt/README.md

 # PLT Project

-PLT Sample Project

-The PLT project to get Stock and Transaction Information.
+The NodeJs server to get Stock and Transaction Information.

 ## Built With